Managing Your ZendPHP Install Using zendphpctl

 Working with PHP-FPM

-The 'fpm is-installed' command allows you to determine if FPM is installed for the specified PHP version.
+The 'fpm is-installed' command lets you determine if FPM is installed for the specified PHP version.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.

 For example:

-Where [PHP] is an argument used to set the PHP minor version you are checking for FPM support; uses default if not provided (see 'php set-default').
+Where {PHP_VERSION} is an argument used to set the PHP minor version you are checking for FPM support; uses default if not provided (see 'php set-default').

 Example 1: